Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

 \subsection{EFT Operators}

-Given the wide range of existing constraints on the active-sterile mixing strength, it is now interesting to explore the mono-$\gamma$ plus $\slashed{E}$ constraints on the EFT operators considered in Sec.~\ref{sec:model}, which are generally less constrained.
+Given the wide range of existing constraints on the active-sterile mixing strength, it is now interesting to explore the mono-$\gamma$ plus $\slashed{E}$ constraints on the WCs considered in Sec.~\ref{sec:model}, which are generally less constrained.

-At FCC-ee, the four-fermion operators, effective $W^\pm$ and $Z$ interactions can lead to the single and pair production of HNLs, $e^+e^-\to \nu N (\gamma)$ and $e^+e^-\to N N (\gamma)$, respectively, via the diagrams in Fig.~\ref{fig:feynman-diagrams}.
+At FCC-ee, the four-fermion operators and effective $W^\pm/Z$ interactions can lead to the single and pair production of HNLs, $e^+e^-\to \nu N (\gamma)$ and $e^+e^-\to N N (\gamma)$, respectively, via the diagrams in Fig.~\ref{fig:feynman-diagrams}.
 Heavy new physics may also contribute to operators involving two active neutrino fields, modifying the SM process $e^+e^-\to \nu\nu (\gamma)$.
 For Majorana and Dirac HNLs, the general $2\to 2$ scattering cross sections via the EFT operators are in Eqs.~\eqref{eq:tot_Maj_cs} and~\eqref{eq:tot_Dirac_cs}, respectively.
 The cross sections with an additional final-state photon can be approximated through the use of Eq.~\eqref{eq:xsec_monophoton}.
 For the analysis, we simulate the $2\to 3$ process in \texttt{MadGraph5\_aMC@NLO}, implementing the relevant operators in \texttt{Feynrules} and obtaining the necessary UFO input.
 The technical difficulty in \texttt{MadGraph5\_aMC@NLO} related to four-fermion operators containing two Majorana fermions is solved using the method described in App.~\ref{app:2to2_xsec}.

 In this analysis, we turn on a single EFT operator coefficient $C_i$ in Sec.~\ref{subsec:EFT} at a time.
-The operators are taken to be in the mass basis, with the diagonalisation of the extended mass matrix $\mathcal{M}_\nu$ resulting in two Majorana or Dirac HNLs, $N_1$ and $N_2$, with $m_{N_1} < m_{N_2}$.
-In the Majorana case, the light neutrino fields are rotated back to the flavour basis according to Eqs.~\eqref{eq:nu_in_flavour} and~\eqref{eq:nu_in_flavour-2}.
-In the Dirac case, the active light neutrinos are massless and the mass and flavour eigenstates are therefore interchangeable.
-We consider: \begin{itemize} \item \textit{Diagonal} coefficients of the four-fermion and effective $Z$ interactions with two HNLs:
+The operators are taken to be in the mass basis, with the diagonalisation of the extended neutrino mass matrix resulting in two Majorana or Dirac HNLs, $N_1$ and $N_2$, with $m_{N_1} < m_{N_2}$.
+We consider: \begin{itemize} \item Diagonal WCs of the four-fermion and effective $Z$ interactions with two HNLs: